The supply of residential accommodation in a dwelling is exempt from GST.

 An auctioneer who is registered for GST must account for the GST on fees or commissions.

 Auctions may be conducted on either a GST-inclusive or a GST-exclusive basis.
-It should be stated at the beginning of the auction, so that the bidders know whether or not their bids include GST.
+It should be stated at the beginning of the auction, so the bidders know if their bids include GST.

 Supplying goods or services through a coin-operated device or machine